 3. Identify and describe your own interests

-Do you have a clearer idea of how these 3 tips can be applied to spice up your writing now?
+Do you have a clearer idea of how these 3 tips can be applied to spice up your primary school compositions now?

 To brainstorm for these ideas, you can do up a mindmap to make sure you describe your experiences and the object in question in great detail.

 For more reluctant writers, you can use your parent’s phone to record down your ideas and then write them down.
 At this stage, don’t be afraid of making mistakes—concentrate on generating ideas!
 You can decide on which phrases help push the plot forward later on.